aenemenate/tw-text-edit/README.md

 # tw-text-edit
-A barebone terminal-like text editor written in C++.
+  A (currently) Windows-only barebone terminal-like text editor written in C++.
+I am approaching development in this way: only implementing a feature only as needed and if I can make a clear statement for its use, or otherwise produce a valid use case.

+  I would reccomend this editor to a friend, specifically if they are editing C++ files, prefer a simple editor to an IDE, and are willing to implement desired features theirself or otherwise wait for me to implement them.

 # Portfolio